trey-rosius/merged_api/README.md

+Applications tend to grow in direct proportion to the number of use-cases it has to support.
+In large organizations, these applications are split into smaller services and assigned to smaller independent teams to handle.

+Having multiple teams work on a single project means, there has to be a certain level of collaboration between said teams to guarantee a proper product.

+Up until May 25th 2023, clients using AWS Appysync to build GraphQL API's couldn't work independently on seperate graphql schemas, and later on merge as one API.

+This was because each AppSync API has a single GraphQL schema and configured data sources, resolvers, and functions.

+They faced challenges related to team collaboration across multiple teams and AWS accounts within an organization.

+For example

+- When multiple developer teams work on the same API without proper safeguards, it can be easy for them to accidentally make changes that break each other's code.
+For example, a developer in team A might push an API change that breaks functionality that team B previously implemented.
+This can be a major problem, as it can lead to outages, errors, and other disruptions.

+- One of the challenges of maintaining a GraphQL API is troubleshooting.
+When there is a single API, it can be difficult to determine which part of the Graph is causing the issue.
+This is especially true for enterprises that have multiple business domains in the same Graph.
+No single person can be expected to understand the entire Graph, which can make maintenance a nightmare.

+Some of the challenges of troubleshooting a GraphQL API:

+- The Graph can be very complex, making it difficult to track down the source of an issue.
+- The Graph can be shared by multiple teams, making it difficult to coordinate changes.
+- The Graph can be constantly evolving, making it difficult to keep up with the latest changes.

+As of the 25th of May 2023, AWS made Merged API in AWS Appsync generally available.

+Merged APIs enable teams to merge resources, including types, data sources, functions, and resolvers, from multiple source AppSync APIs into a single, unified AppSync endpoind.

+Presently,you can merge up to 10 source AppSync APIs into a Merged API.

+Development teams can create, update, test, and deploy their independent source APIs as part of a CI/CD pipeline.

+Once they have approved their changes, they can merge their changes to the Merged API endpoint in order to make them available to clients without blocking on other changes from other source APIs

+Execution of queries, mutations, and subscriptions on a Merged API is handled by the AppSync service, providing the same monitoring and performance experience as a source AppSync API today.

 # Documentation

 AWS AppSync is a fully managed GraphQL service that makes it easy to build scalable, secure, and serverless GraphQL APIs.
 AppSync provides a number of features that make it a great choice for building GraphQL APIs, including:

-* **Automatic schema population:** AppSync can automatically populate your schema with data from your data sources, making it easy to get started with GraphQL.
+- **Automatic schema population:** AppSync can automatically populate your schema with data from your data sources, making it easy to get started with GraphQL.
-* **Caching:** AppSync can cache your GraphQL queries and responses, which can improve performance and reduce latency.
+- **Caching:** AppSync can cache your GraphQL queries and responses, which can improve performance and reduce latency.
-* **Real-time data:** AppSync can support real-time data updates, which can be useful for applications that need to keep their data up-to-date.
+- **Real-time data:** AppSync can support real-time data updates, which can be useful for applications that need to keep their data up-to-date.

 In addition to these features, AppSync also recently introduced a new feature called Merged APIs.
 Merged APIs allow you to combine multiple AppSync APIs into a single API.
 This can be useful for a number of reasons, such as:

-* **Reduced complexity:** With Merged APIs, you can manage a single API instead of multiple APIs.
+- **Reduced complexity:** With Merged APIs, you can manage a single API instead of multiple APIs.
 This can reduce complexity and make it easier to manage your APIs.
-* **Improved performance:** Merged APIs can improve performance by reducing the number of requests that need to be made to your data sources.
+- **Improved performance:** Merged APIs can improve performance by reducing the number of requests that need to be made to your data sources.
-* **Increased flexibility:** Merged APIs give you more flexibility in how you architect your applications.
+- **Increased flexibility:** Merged APIs give you more flexibility in how you architect your applications.
 You can use Merged APIs to combine APIs from different teams or departments, or to combine APIs that use different data sources.

 To explain this, I build a website with two Appsync functions, one to manage cars and another to manage rent.